 Are there size or color variations with your SAMe products, and should SAMe be refrigerated?

 Because of the nature of SAMe, NOW takes special precautions when packaging this product.
-Extensive stability testing was performed in order to create this uniquely stabilized product.
-We bottle SAMe in amber glass bottles to keep light and moisture exposure to a minimum, and keep SAMe products refrigerated in our plant until shipping.
+Extensive stability testing is performed in order to create this uniquely stabilized product.
+We package SAMe in plastic bottles to minimize exposure to light and moisture, and we keep our SAMe products refrigerated until shipping.

 We recommend keeping SAMe refrigerated after opening to maintain and extend the shelf life of the product.
 The bottle should be kept closed between uses, away from excessive heat and moisture.

-Because SAMe is a natural product, there can be variations in color, usually ranging from white to pale yellow or tan.
+Because of SAMe’s manufacturing process, it has naturally occurring color variations, usually ranging from white to pale yellow or tan.
 This is normal and does not affect the quality of the product.
 You may also notice a difference in tablet size between different potencies.
-SAMe is available in enteric-coated tablets of various strengths.
+SAMe is available in enteric-coated tablets and in various strengths.

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.